rttrif/TrifonovRS.Deep_Learning_Portfolio.github.io/Project 19: NLP with Disaster Tweets/README.md

 #### Project objectives

 1. Exploratory Data Analysis
-2. Training ultinomial Naive Bayes
+2. Training multinomial Naive Bayes
 3. Predict which Tweets are about real disasters and which ones are not